Mattia46/firstMonth/command_line.md

 - [Makers Academy's Command Line Class on Quizlet](http://quizlet.com/join/CdxPSbF3Z)
 - [Makers Academy's Command Line Course on Memrise](http://www.memrise.com/course/372930/command-line-basics-by-makers-academy/)

-BTW, there are lots of different knowledge pills&nbsp;:pill:&nbsp;in this course.
+Note that there are lots of different knowledge pills&nbsp;:pill:&nbsp;in this course.
 Here is a list of of all the different knowledge pills:

 - [Knowledge Pills](pills.md)